fharris/curiositymicroservice/automatic-deployment.md

 Figure gogs8

-Now, as illustrated in Figure gogs9, inside the webhook configuration you will see a little Test Delivery button on the right bottom of the screen.
-If you click it you should get a successful test and an event as just been delivered to your local Jenkins:
+Now, as illustrated in Figure gogs9, inside the webhook configuration you will see a little **Test Delivery** button on the right bottom of the screen.
+If you click it you should get a successful test and an event delivered to your local Jenkins:

 <img width="1090" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/fb89e807-40c2-47da-b1a9-f53d3839553a">